 3.Polar Heart Rate Monitor Arm Band

-There are probably other brands doing this, but Polar seems to have the top spot from my research.
+There are other brands doing this (like Coros), but Polar seems to have the top spot from my research.
 This isn’t a chest strap or a wrist based tool, instead it’s an optical sensor that you can wear around your arm or on your head if swimming.

 Why?
 Well mostly based on the above idea I noted about eliminating the chafing and knowing this will work for swimming, as well by having a swimming goggles strap clip option and being water resistant up to 30m.